iambharath-ashok/Java-Strings/String Programs.md

 ---------------------------------------------------------------

-Write a program to check if a String contains another String e.g. indexOf()?
-How to check if a String is valid shuffle of two String?
+## How to check if a String is valid shuffle of two String?

 	private static boolean isInterleaved(String str1, String str2, String strToCheck) {